linuxdeepin/deepin-manual/manual-assets/professional/dde/en_US/index.md

 1. On the homepage of Control Center, click ![sound_normal](icon/sound_normal.svg).
 2. Click **Speaker**.
-3. Switch on **Speaker** to enable the speaker.
+3. Switch on **Speaker** and you can:
-4. Adjust the output volume and left/right balance.
+   - Drag the slider to adjust output volume and left/right balance.
+   - Switch on **Volume Boost**, the volume could be adjustable from 0~150% (the former range is 0~100%).

 > ![tips](icon/tips.svg)Tips: If "Speaker" is switched off, you will not hear any sound.